omussell/ank/site/index.md

 Use DNSSEC+DANE?
 Store signal keys in key transparency?
-Thats how people find out emails addresses of others and find out the keys
+Thats how people find out emails addresses of others and find out the keys Or maybe just a directory server that should be queried.
+Doesnt store the raw email address, it stores a hash of the email address.
+Returns if that email exists or not.
+Do we really need a blockchain merkle tree thingy to prove identity?
+Just DNSSEC+DANE of directory server domain name, have it run a server with TLS, and respond yes or no to a hash of the email address.

 Should we support HTML?
 It can be used as attack vector, scripts, malicious images, tracking pixels etc. Maybe a subset of HTML?
 Or Gemini?
 Or just plain text...?